nmehlei/GearVRSpaceShooter/README.md

 The main component inside the source code is the *MovementControlComponent*.
 It uses the Gear VR Controller input data to extract rotational data as well as touchpad touch and click data to control a player object (like a space ship).

 It can easily be used for other projects, as long as the Oculus SDK is included as well.
 During development, there were curious things that happened with Oculus' calibration, so it is adviced to use the newest available SDK version.

+### Component usage

+Same requirements as mentioned above apply for the component.

+1. Import all Script files from *Assets/Scripts/MovementControl* to your unity project.
+2. Add script *MovementControlComponent* to your player object
+3. Configure script properties to suit your needs
+4. Enjoy

 ## Additional files